ASE A3 Manual Drive Train and Axles

 - D. A worn flywheel.

 Answer A is wrong.
-Clutch chatter is the initial shudder that occurs when a faulty clutch disk or clutch component first engages.
+Clutch chatter is the initial shudder when a faulty clutch disk or component first engages.

 Answer C is correct.
 Inspect the gear’s teeth for chipping and excessive wear.
 Worn and rounded gear teeth cause a growling noise.
 This grinding or growling noise may be evident in all gears but is more pronounced when it’s the selected gear.

 Answer D is wrong.
 A worn or warped pressure plate results in clutch chatter.
-The clutch disc is grabbing and releasing the flywheel and pressure plate as the assembly is turning.
+As the assembly turns, the clutch disc grabs and releases the flywheel and pressure plate.

 20. A manual transmission has a growling sound that gets louder in second gear.
 Technician A says the second gear has a chipped tooth.
 Technician B says the synchronizer's blocking rings are rounded.
 Who is correct?